SilentCicero/meteor-pocketbook/README.md

     canSelect: true,
     canExport: true,
     canImport: true,
+    nodeAccounts: true,
     checkBalances: true,
     selectedAsDefault: true,
+    canNodeSelect: true,
+    canBrowserSelect: true,
 });
 ```

 ## Balances

 Balances are updated every block.
 You may shut off balance checking by turning off the `checkBalances` option, which is set to `true` by default.

+## Accounts (Node/Browser)

+PocketBook can load both the available (geth/cpp) node and in-browser accounts.
+You can disable loading and displaying node accounts by setting the PocketBook option `nodeAccounts` to `false`.

+The selected account will be stored in persistent browser local storage.
+Using ethereumjs-accounts `selected` feature.

 ## Bootstrap